RobsWebDev/genesis-site-title-styles/README.md

 ## Description

-This plugin adds a span tag to each word in the genesis site title.
+This plugin adds a span tag to each word in the Genesis site title.
 Each word in the title need to be separated by a space.
 You can style each word using css and target the span with the nth-child() selector.
 Based on code initially created by Carrie Dils post: http://www.carriedils.com/custom-site-title-genesis/

 Why we wrote this plugin: http://savvyjackiedesigns.com/genesis-site-title-styles-plugin/